 Without planned debt, it would be impossible for us to meet our life goals.

 Unplanned debt, however, leads to poor financial health.
-Hence, it is essential to become financially literate and understand how you can use a credit card to your benefit.
+Hence, it is essential to become financially literate and understand how you can use a credit card benefit.

 Here’s how a credit card can take off the stress on your financial needs:

 If you’re a young adult, understanding the importance of saving and being cautious about your expenditure is crucial.
 It’s a bonus when you get a reward for every penny you spend.
 In a way, you would be saving money every time you use a credit card.

 It is a fact that owning a credit card makes every spend much more rewarding by offering discounts, cashback, or rewards points that can be redeemed for movie vouchers, dinners, electrical goods, or even air tickets.